turtlepod/genbu/includes/tamatebako-changelog.md

 * add conditional for template replacement for content error.
 * Wrap content_error with content-entry-wrap div and use hard code div.
 * Register css/child-theme{.min}.css if child theme active.
+* Load min style on debug if regular file not exist.

 ### 1.1.0
 * for HC 2.0.1